squaredtechnologies/vizly-notebook/README.md

 [Thread](https://www.thread.dev) is a Jupyter alternative that combines the experience of OpenAI's code interpreter with the familiar development environment of a Python notebook.
 With Thread, you can use natural language to generate cells, edit code, ask questions or fix errors all while being able to edit or re-run code as you would in a regular Jupyter Notebook.

-Best of all, Thread runs locally, and can be used for free with your own API key.
+Best of all, Thread runs locally and can be used for free with [Ollama](https://github.com/ollama/ollama) or your own API key.
 To start:

 ```
 pip install thread-dev